 Securing Democracy Dispatch

 Thinning the ICE: Russian and Chinese Messaging on the Los Angeles Protests

-Since the protests over immigration raids in Los Angeles began last weekend, false and misleading information about the ongoing demonstrations and the Trump administration’s crackdown have proliferated online.
-Though many of the falsehoods have been driven by partisan actors, foreign adversaries have also seized on the unrest to promote conspiracies and narratives aimed at further sowing chaos and denigrating the United States.
+Since the protests over immigration raids in Los Angeles began last weekend, false and misleading information about the demonstrations and the Trump administration’s crackdown have proliferated online.
+Though partisan actors have driven many of the falsehoods, foreign adversaries have also seized on the unrest to promote conspiracies and narratives aimed at further sowing chaos and denigrating the United States.
 Russia Russian influence actors exploited the escalation of events in Los Angeles to exacerbate partisan divides, pushing narratives and conspiracies intended to slander protesters and Democrats.
-Russian state media and pro-Kremlin propagandists leaned on narr
+Russian state media and pro-Kremlin propagandists leaned on narratives that soug

+Securing Democracy Dispatch